ruby-rice/rice/README.md

 automatically marked, provided the Ruby interpreter was properly initialized at startup.

 - Callbacks.
-C implements callbacks via function pointers, while ruby typically implements callbacks via procs.
+C implements callbacks via function pointers, while Ruby typically implements callbacks via procs.
 Writing an adapter function to call the proc is not difficult, but there is much opportunity for error (particularly with exception-safety).

 - Data serialization.
 By default data objects defined at the C layer are not marshalable.
 The user must explicitly define functions to marshal the data member-by-member.

 Rice addresses these issues in many ways:

 - Type safety.
 Rice provides encapsulation for all builtin types, such as Object, Identifier, Class, Module, and String.
 It automatically checks the dynamic type of an object before constructing an instance of a wrapper.

 - DRY principle.
 Rice uses introspection through the use of templates and function overloading to automatically determine the number and types of arguments to functions.
 Default arguments must still be handled explicitly, however.

 - Type conversions.
 Rice provides cast-style to_ruby<> and from_ruby<> template functions to simplify explicit type conversions.
 Automatic type conversions for parameters and return values are generated for all wrapped functions.

 - Exception safety.
 Rice automatically converts common exceptions and provides a mechanism for converting user-defined exception types.
 Rice also provides convenience functions for converting exceptions when calling back into ruby code.

 - Thread safety.
 Rice provides no mechanisms for dealing with thread safety.
 Many common thread safety issues should be alleviated by YARV, which supports POSIX threads.

 - C++-based API.
 Rice provides an object-oriented C++-style API to most common functions in the Ruby C API.

 - Calling convention.
 Rice automatically uses C calling convention for all function pointers passed into the Ruby API.

 - Inheritance.
 Rice provides automatic conversion to the base class type when a wrapped member function is called on the base class.

 - Multiple inheritance.
 Rice provides no mechanism for multiple inheritance.
 Multiple inheritance can be simulated via mixins, though this is not yet as easy as it could be.

 - GC safety.
 Rice provides a handful of convenience classes for interacting with the garbage collector.
 There are still basic rules which must be followed to ensure that objects get properly destroyed.

 - Callbacks.
 Rice provides a handful of convenience classes for dealing with callbacks.

 - Data serialization.
 Rice provides no mechanism for data serialization, but it is likely this may be added in a future release.

 # What Rice is Not {#what_not}

 There are a number projects which server similar functions to Rice.
 Two such popular projects are SWIG and Boost.Python.
 Rice has some distinct features which set it apart from both of these projects.

 Rice is not trying to replace SWIG.
 Rice is not a generic wrapper interface generator.
 Rice is a C++ library for interfacing with the Ruby C API.
 This provides a very natural way for C++ programmers to wrap their C++ code, without having to learn a new domain-specific language.
 However, there is no reason why SWIG and Rice could not work together; a SWIG module could be written to generate Rice code.
 Such a module would combine the portability of SWIG with the maintainability of Rice (I have written extensions using both, and I have found Rice extensions to be more maintainable when the interface is constantly changing.
 Your mileage may vary).

 Rice is also not trying to simply be a Ruby version of Boost.Python.
 Rice does use some of the same template tricks that Boost.Python uses, however there are some important distinctions.
 First of all, Boost.Python attempts to create a declarative DSL in C++ using templates.
 Rice is a wrapper around the Ruby C API and attempts to make its interface look like an OO version of the API; this means that class declarations look procedural rather than declarative.
 Secondly, the Ruby object model is different from the python object model.
 This is reflected in the interface to Rice; it mimics the Ruby object model at the C++ level.
 Thirdly, Rice uses Ruby as a code generator; I find this to be much more readable than using the Boost preprocessor library.